cometa-rocks/cometa_documentation/REST-API.md

 Any actions you can execute on the Cometa Frontend User Interface can be triggered programmatically via REST API.
 Cometa uses [Django](https://www.djangoproject.com/) for the backend REST API services.
 It is implemented in python.

-Find below a short overview over REST API endpoints to use.
-Further down you find details on the specific endpoints, like Post parameters and Json results to be expected.
+Find below a short overview of REST API endpoints to use.
+Further down, you will find details on the specific endpoints,  such as POST parameters and JSON results to be expected.

-This documentation is work in progress and could need some help.
+This documentation is work in progress and may need some help.

 Execute a Feature / Test from Django